Introduction to WebbPSF for Roman

 Assumptions and Caveats

 The Roman functionality of WebbPSF is still in continued development.
-The present implementation is available to the community as a beta version.
+The present implementation is available to the community (1.0.0).

 The Roman mission is currently in development, and observatory designs continue to evolve.
-Hence, WebbPSF-WFIRST simulations may not accurately reflect the actual future observatory.
+Hence, WebbPSF simulations are the best effort to provide a reasonable description of the actual observatory.

 At this stage, the model for the WFI makes several approximations beyond the basic assumption of far-field diffraction-based PSF calculation: